mrberns1/streaming-02-multiple-processes/README.md

 Python has pretty helpful error messages.
 When you get an error, read them carefully.

-- What error do you get?
+- What error do you get? database is locked
 - Can you tell what line it was executing when it failed?
+95

 ## Database Is Locked Error

 Do a web search on the sqlite3 'database is locked' error.

-- What do you learn?
+- What do you learn? that if another process starts while the previous process is still running, it stops the process.
 - Once a process fails, it crashes the main process and everything stops.

 ## Deadlock